barbichola0899/Dnd5eBot/README.md

-# DndDiceRollerBot
+# Dnd5eBot
-Dice roller discord bot made to aid in all rolling mechanics of DnD 5e
+A discord bot made to help in all rolling mechanics of DnD 5e and boring calculating (such as money and hp)

 ## Installation